ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

     Currently, only first-order spatial derivatives and second-order derivatives w.r.t. the coefficients are supported.

-## Example Dirichlet energy
+## Example: Dirichlet energy
-This examples shows how the energy, gradient and Hessian of a [dirichlet energy](https://en.wikipedia.org/wiki/Dirichlet_energy) can be calculated.
+This example shows how the energy, gradient, and Hessian of a [dirichlet energy](https://en.wikipedia.org/wiki/Dirichlet_energy) can be calculated.
 $$
 E(\boldsymbol{u}) = \frac{1}{2} \int_\Omega ||\operatorname{grad}_\boldsymbol{x} \boldsymbol{u}(\boldsymbol{x})|| ^2 \textrm{d} \boldsymbol{x}
 $$

-If we want to mimize this energy w.r.t. the coefficients of the nodes, we need to calculate the energy, gradient and the Hessian w.r.t. the coefficients.
+If the energy is to be minimized w.r.t. the coefficients of the nodes, the energy, gradient, and Hessian w.r.t. the coefficients are to be calculated.
-Of course, this depends on the optimization algorithms, but for now we consider the general case where all three are needed.
+Of course, this depends on the optimization algorithms, but for now, the general case where all three are needed is considered.

 ```cpp
 auto dirichletEnergy() {